SmallStoneSK/rn-components-kit/README.md

 # rn-components-kit
-A group of commonly used react-native components
+A series of commonly used react-native components.